oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 context, CSRF refers to requests to the redirection endpoint that do not originate at the authorization server, but a malicious third party (see Section 4.4.1.8. of {{RFC6819}} for details).
-Clients that have ensured that the authorization server supports PKCE MAY rely the CSRF protection provided by PKCE.
+Clients that have ensured that the authorization server supports the `code_challenge` parameter MAY rely the CSRF protection provided by that mechanism.
 In OpenID Connect flows, the `nonce` parameter provides CSRF protection.
 Otherwise, one-time use CSRF tokens carried in the `state` parameter that are securely bound to the user agent MUST be used for CSRF protection (see